 Prairie habitat, the analysis surrogate for prairie wildlife populations, primarily includes the vegetation of the oak woodland ecosystem described in Section 3.4.2.
-Prairie habitat, and by extension prairie species, could be lost or degraded as a result of development activities.
+Prairie habitat, and by extension prairie species, would continue to be lost or degraded as a result of development activities.
 Under the No Action Alternative areas that are occupied by ESA-listed species would be avoided in development activity planning and permitting.
 Avoidance areas associated with ESA-listed species would include 11.2 percent of the 76,475 acres of prairie habitat known to provide vegetation and soil types preferred by species addressed in this EIS.
 Outside of this avoidance area, but within the entire Thurston County study area, screening for ESA-listed species or habitats, or areas within the jurisdiction of the Thurston County CAO, would be required as part of individual project review prior to permitting.
-As noted, screening for presence of ESA-listed species would be allowed in areas that are not occupied by ESA-listed species and that include habitat that could support other prairie species.
+As noted, screening for presence of ESA-listed species would be a permitting requirement, and avoidance of those species would be required.
+Development activities would be allowed in areas that are not occupied by ESA-listed species and that include habitat that could support other prairie species.
 This impact analysis, therefore, explores loss of those habitats.